Traversing combinatorial 0/1-polytopes via optimization: Applications

 To generate all cost-optimal matchings w.r.t.\ some cost vector~$c\in\mathbb{Z}^m$, we apply Theorem~\ref{thm:algoPLOP-time-c} and combine it with Duan, Pettie and Su's~\cite{MR3763658} algorithm, which runs in time $\cO(m\sqrt{n}\log (n|c|))$, or Gabow's~\cite{MR3744699} implementation of Edmond's algorithm, which runs in time~$\cO(mn+n^2\log n)$.
 The quantity~$|c|$ is the maximum absolute value of entries of~$c$.
 These algorithms maximize the weight instead of minimizing it, but we can simply multiply all weights by~$-1$.

 \begin{corollary} Let $H$ be an $n$-vertex graph without isolated vertices with edge set~$[m]$, and let $c\in\mathbb{Z}^m$.
-Then for any tiebreaking rule and any initial $c$-minimal matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all $c$-minimal matchings of~$H$ by alternating path/cycle exchanges starting at~$\tM$ with delay
+Then for every tiebreaking rule and every initial $c$-minimal matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all $c$-minimal matchings of~$H$ by alternating path/cycle exchanges starting at~$\tM$ with delay

 \end{corollary}

 A particularly interesting case is when the cost vector is $c=(-1,\ldots,-1)$, i.e., we obtain all maximum size matchings of~$H$.
 In particular, if $H$ has a perfect matching, we can generate all perfect matchings of~$H$.
 The weights for our minimization problem will be $\{-m-1,-m,-m+1\}$, and for the corresponding maximization problem they will be~$\{m-1,m,m+1\}$.